-Obviously, with their child getting married, both sets of mothers are bound to get excited.
-Your diaries will be filling up with lunch dates with you and your mother, or you and your groom’s mum where every single thing you could possibly talk about when it comes to weddings, will be mentioned.
+With their children getting married, both sets of mothers are bound to get excited.
+Your diary will probably be filling up with lunch dates with you and your mother, and your soon-to-be mother-in-law can’t seem to stop bringing up the wedding at every opportunity.

-As we said, by no means refuse ALL the help the offer, because at the end of the day, it’s saving you a job and it’s saving you time.
-But when delegating wedding duties around your friends and family members, make sure that both you and the recipient are realistic in the amount they are taking on.
+By no means should you refuse all the help on offer, but when delegating wedding duties to your friends and family members, make sure that both you and they are realistic in the amount they are taking on.

-If she wants to make some kind of link to the bridal party, suggest the idea of a corsage in the same colour as the bridesmaid dresses.
+If she does want to make some kind of link to the bridal party, suggest she wears a corsage in the same colour as the bridesmaid dresses.
 It would be a really nice touch for the photographs, and make your mum a little bit happier.
-But remember, make sure that both sets of mothers go with this idea so that one isn’t left out.
+Remember to include the groom’s mother in this too, so she doesn’t feel left out.

-From offering bride-ly advice and knowing exactly how to calm you down, to readjusting that strand of hair that’s a little out of place after you’ve finished getting ready, your mum should be there for you on your wedding morning!
-She shouldn’t show up late and think you won’t notice.
+From offering advice and knowing exactly how to calm you down, to readjusting that strand of hair that’s a little out of place after you’ve finished getting ready, your mum should be there for you on your wedding morning!

 That goes for the rest of the wedding planning process, too – all the arranged appointments, lunch-time meet ups to talk about table plans, and so on.
 You should never underestimate the usefulness of a mum around your wedding time, and neither should she!